John Adams (Virginia politician): Ancestry

-On 10 April 1755 Richard Adams married Elizabeth Griffin, daughter of Leroy and Mary Anne (Bertrand) Griffin of Richmond, and sister of Judge Cyrus Griffin of Williamsburg, a delegate to the Continental Congress in 1778, 1781, 1787, and president of the body in 1788.

-Richard and Elizabeth Adams had eleven children, of whom one, Ebenezer, died in infancy, and of whom three, Tabitha, Elizabeth Griffin, and William died unmarried.
-Thomas Bowler, the oldest son, married Sara Morrison.
-Richard Jr., born 14 months after his brother, married first Mrs. Elizabeth (Southall) Randolph, and second Mrs. Sara Travers (Daniel) Hay.
-Anne married Col. Mayo Carrington of "Boston Hill," Cumberland County.
-Sarah married George William Smith, Governor of Virginia.
-Alice married William Marshall of Fauquier County, brother of Supreme Court Justice John Marshall.
-The tenth child of Richard and Elizabeth was John Adams.
-The last-born child was Samuel Griffin Adams, whose sons, James Innes Adams and Thomas Adams, built homes on Mobile Bay at Montrose, Alabama.
-(A street in that community still bears the name of Adams.)
-The home of James Innes Adams, a riverboat captain, still stands on Mobile Bay and is listed on the National Register of Historic Places.

 In 1769 Richard Adams bought ten lots on the summit of the hill overlooking Richmond.
 He probably built a house on some of the property and about 1788 replaced it with another just south of the former dwelling.
 The house was said to be "unique architecturally in Richmond, with four chimneys, several dormers, and a shingled roof.”
 When Richard Adams died in August 1800 and his wife Elizabeth died in December of the same year, their home was left to their son Richard, who survived all his children.
 Upon the death of this second Richard, in 1817, his estate, estimated to be worth $1,200,000, was divided among his nieces and nephews.
 After a few years the house passed out of the Adams family and eventually was acquired by the Sisters of the Academy of the Visitation of Monte Maria.
 The nuns operated a school for some years and after its discontinuance, a dormitory for the nuns was erected on the site.

 Richard Adams served as mayor of Richmond (its sixth) from December 11, 1786 to February 21, 1788.
 Richard died on August 2, 1800.